quantumlib/Cirq/docs/google/devices.md

 #### CZ gate

-The controlled-Z gate `cirq.CZ` is experimentally available on some devices.
+The controlled-Z gate `cirq.CZ` is natively supported on Willow processors, as well as experimentally available on some older devices.
 Be sure to check with your sponsor or in the device specification to see if it is available on the processor you are using.

 This gate is equivalent to FSimGate(0, π).
-It has an approximate duration of 26ns.
+It has an approximate duration of 42ns on Willow processors (and 26ns on some earlier devices).

 ### Wait gate